princevanani9/PHPProject_CE147_CE149_CE046/README.md

 3.login.php

-  This script displays the login form.After successful login,the user is sent to a page where they can enter donation details(info.php).
+  This script displays the login form.After successful login,the user is sent to a page where they can enter donation details(donate.php).

 4.donate.php